Tudor0404/easythread/docs/pages/documented_design.rst

       - the stroke of the selected item
       - Toolbar.tsx
     * - **isModalOpen**
-      - if the laoding modal is open
+      - if the loading modal is open
       - Toolbar.tsx
     * - **isConvertToEmbroidery**
       - if conversion should convert SVG to points